A small selection of the commissioned Coats of Arms, Royal, Corporate and Family Crests carved and painted by Heraldic Sculptor Ian G Brennan;

 Public Places and both Stately and Private Homes all over the World.

-commissions have included creating a wide variety of unique sculptures
+commissions have included creating a wide variety of sculptures for

-European, Kings, Queens, Princes, Princesses, Earls, Lords and
+and European Kings, Queens, Princes, Princesses, Earls, Lords, an

 Examples of Ian’s sculptures can also be found on book and magazine covers and also on a set of Royal Mail Postage Stamps featuring Windsor Castle issued in 2017.

-Examples of some carved wood, marble/resin and bronze Coats of Arms
+Examples of Ian’s carved wood, marble/resin and bronze Coats of Arms

 Sculptor Ian G Brennan has exhibited his work in such diverse venues as